Split Old Town Guide: 20 Best Things to Do in Diocletian’s Palace & Beyond

 1. Explore the Diocletian’s Palace

-The Diocletian’s Palace is the most famous attraction in Split and a UNESCO World Heritage Site.
-Even if history isn’t really your cup of tea (it surely isn’t mine), you’ll be blown away by this place!
+Diocletian’s Palace is the most famous attraction in Split, the heart of Split Old Town, and part of the city’s UNESCO World Heritage Site.
+Even if history isn’t usually your thing, this is the one place in Split you shouldn’t skip.

 Location: Diocletian’s Palace